 Downey’s press secretary Jenessa Crognali said in a statement that “[Downey] has sought the input and perspective of justice partners on a potential, permanent amendment to the Courts of Justice Act to eliminate some or all civil jury trials.
 The [attorney general’s] office is currently accepting feedback and this input will help to inform next steps.”

 Jury trials are expected to take longer to resume than judge-only trials, as the concerns around social distancing would make it difficult to empanel a jury.
 Cases currently set to move ahead as jury trials could be in limbo for months before they are allowed to resume.

 Could the Elimination of Civil Juries Result in an Increase in Appeals?

 It is possible that in eliminating juries to assist with the litigation backlog, there may eventually be an increase in appeals across the province.
 This is because jury decisions are more difficult to appeal given that juries are not required to provide reasoning for their decisions, unlike a judge.
 Without detailed reasons, there is less potential to find legal fault with a decision.
 So it is possible that time saved in the lower courts by eliminating juries may ultimately have the effect of shifting the burden to the Ontario Court of Appeal.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.